 If you have been accused of a crime and you are concerned about the effect that it may have on your college career, working with a student defense attorney to understand the extent of the accusation’s impact is vital.

-We can help make sure your rights are being respected, and walk you through any legal processes you need to protect your academic future.
+DC Student Defense is here to help make sure your rights are being respected and walk you through any legal processes you need to protect your academic future.
 Contact us today to schedule a consultation.